History of printing: Impact of woodblock printing

 Prior to the introduction of printing, the size of private collections in China had already seen an increase since the invention of paper.
 Fan Ping (215–84) had in his collection 7,000 rolls (juan), or a few hundred titles.
 Two centuries later, Zhang Mian owned 10,000 juan, Shen Yue (441–513) 20,000 juan, and Xiao Tong and his cousin Xiao Mai both had collections of 30,000 juan.
 Emperor Yuan of Liang (508–555) was said to have had a collection of 80,000 juan.
 The combined total of all known private book collectors prior to the Song dynasty number around 200, with the Tang alone accounting for 60 of them.

 Following the maturation of woodblock printing, official, commercial, and private publishing businesses emerged while the size and number of collections grew exponentially.
 The Song dynasty alone accounts for some 700 known private collections, more than triple the number of all the preceding centuries combined.
-Private libraries of 10–20,000 juan became commonplace while six individuals owned collections of over 30,000 juan.
+Private libraries of 10–20 thousand juan became commonplace while six individuals owned collections of over 30,000 juan.
 The earliest extant private Song library catalogue lists 1,937 titles in 24,501 juan.
 Zhou Mi's collection numbered 42,000 juan, Chen Zhensun's collection lists 3,096 titles in 51,180 juan, and Ye Mengde (1077–1148) as well as one other individual owned libraries of 6,000 titles in 100,000 juan.
 The majority of which were secular in nature.
-Texts contained material such as medicinal instruction or came in the form of a leishu (類書), a type of encyclopedic reference book used to help examination candidates.
+Texts contained material such as medicinal instruction or came in the form of a leishu, a type of encyclopedic reference book used to help examination candidates.

 Imperial establishments such as the Three Institutes: Zhaowen Institute, History Institute, and Jixian Institute also followed suit.
 At the start of the dynasty the Three Institutes' holdings numbered 13,000 juan, by the year 1023 39,142 juan, by 1068 47,588 juan, and by 1127 73,877 juan.
 The Three Institutes were one of several imperial libraries, with eight other major palace libraries, not including imperial academies.
 According to Weng Tongwen, by the 11th century, central government offices were saving tenfold by substituting earlier manuscripts with printed versions.
 The impact of woodblock printing on Song society is illustrated in the following exchange between Emperor Zhenzong and Xing Bing in the year 1005:

 In 1076, the 39 year old Su Shi remarked upon the unforeseen effect an abundance of books had on examination candidates: